dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you backup your site just in case.

 == Changelog ==

+= v4.2.5 - 12/08/21 =
+* Change     - Changed status check loading image URL.
+* Change     - Changed logic for API details not set for status check feature.
+* Change     - Added link to docs on how to set up status check (in order note).
+* Change     - Changed doc URL's in debug warnings, we have a new doc site.
+* Change     - Change to start here and troubleshooting links in welcome screen.
+* New        - New setting to disable the auto status check feature from running (Merchants can still do manual checks).
+* Dev        - Re-coded the class-settings.php file to streamline it, new admin JS file also added to show/hide refund & status check API details.

 = v4.2.4 - 08/07/21 =
 * Fix        - Hot-fit for unset in SHA_check().